menacher/java-game-server/README.md

 With Maven and using Eclipse
 ----------------------------
 **Pre-requisites**: Please have maven 3+ and [Spring source tool suite](http://www.springsource.com/developer/sts "STS") or eclipse installed.
-If you are using plain vanilla eclipse, then M2Eclipse and EGit plugins need to be installed.
+If you are using plain vanilla eclipse, then M2Eclipse and EGit plugins though not required will be helpful.
 If you are using another IDE then the maven-eclipse plugin part in the pom.xml needs to be modified.
-This project has some AspectJ aspects, but it is not necessary for clients to use them.

 Steps
 -----